 5 Things to Know About Digital Transformation Strategy and Drupal 8

 The most “official” definition of Digital Transformation is:

 “...the profound and accelerating transformation of business activities, processes, competencies and models to fully leverage the changes and opportunities of digital technologies and their impact on society in a strategic and prioritized way.”

-But that’s not how people always use it.
-I’ve seen this phrase used to showcase augmented reality (AR) and virtual reality (VR), to discuss the importance of a remote workforce, and I have even used it myself to explore how large enterprise organizations can leverage inbound marketing tactics to transform their digital presence.
+In practice, the phrase is used to showcase augmented reality (AR) and virtual reality (VR), to discuss the importance of a remote workforce to explore how large enterprise organizations can leverage inbound marketing tactics to transform their digital presence.

 - Mobile Devices

 - Social platforms

 - Learning Management Systems

 Digital Transformation may have hit its tipping point of overuse but it’s more just another fad—there are some important concepts behind this trend.

 5 ways of looking at Digital Transformation Strategy